keesiemeijer/php-basics-tutorial/README.md

 As you can see, the PHP code started and ended with the opening and closing PHP tags `<?php` and `?>`.
 If the whole file is only PHP code you can just use the opening `<?php` PHP tag at the top of the file and leave the closing PHP tag `?>` altogether.

+**Note**: PHP requires instructions to end with a semicolon (`;`) at the end of each PHP statement.
+It will result in errors if you leave it out.
+PHP stops working after errors and we don't like that.

+To recap:
+* PHP files have a `.php` file extention
+* PHP files can contain PHP and HTML
+* PHP code needs to be inside opening and closing PHP tags.
+* You only need the opening PHP tag if the file contains only PHP code
+* A semicolon is needed after each PHP statement
+* PHP stops working if there's an error

 ## Editing PHP Files
 (Todo)